How to Add Custom Fonts to the New Dubsado Form Builder

 @import url("https://use.typekit.net/xxxxxxx.css");

-• Add that piece of code to the CSS Editor of your Dubsado form.
+• Paste it into the CSS code of your Dubsado form.

 Note: If you click the Adobe font typekit link you’ll see the details of your fonts (font family, src url, font format, etc), and instead of using the import code you can also use the url of the Adobe font instead and add it into Dubsado like the fonts in Step 2.